ibm-messaging/mq-mqi-nodejs/README.md

 repository.

-It also requires the MQ C client libraries to be installed that you can get from your MQ installation media or from [this site](http://www-01.ibm.com/support/docview.wss?uid=swg24042176).
+It also requires the MQ C client libraries to be installed that you can get from your MQ installation media, from the full Client downloads [this site](http://www-01.ibm.com/support/docview.wss?uid=swg24042176), or from the Redistributable Client packages now available directly from [this site](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/redist/9.0.4.0-IBM-MQC-Redist-LinuxX64.tar.gz).

 ## Sample applications
 Samples are provided to put and get messages, and subscribe to